tiprankstipranks

 We face competition that may result in a loss of our market share and/or a decline in our profitability.

 Our marketplace is highly competitive, relatively saturated and increasingly consolidated.
-We expect these market dynamics to continue for new product innovations, and as competitors develop lower-cost production processes, competitors consolidate and other competitors attempt to enter the markets in which we operate.
+We expect these market dynamics to continue for new product innovations, and as competitors develop lower-cost production, competitors consolidate and other competitors attempt to enter the markets in which we operate.
 Some of our competitors have larger global customer bases and significantly greater financial, sales and marketing, production, distribution, technical and other capabilities than we do.
-These competitors may be able to adapt more quickly to new technological requirements and changes in customer and/or regulatory requirements to leverage their scale to lower production costs and prices, and utilize their global footprint to win certain customers with card needs in multiple markets and by producing cards in lower cost geographies.
-In addition, some competitors are non-public companies, and are therefore not subject to the public company requirements and related expenses that we are.
-We also face competition from newly established competitors, suppliers of products and customers who choose to develop their own products and services.
+These competitors may be able to adapt more quickly to new technological requirements and changes in customer and/or regulatory requirements to lower production costs and prices, and utilize their global footprint to win customers with card needs in multiple markets and by producing cards in lower cost geographies.
+In addition, some competitors are non-public companies and are not subject to the public company requirements and related expenses that we are.
+We also face competition from newly established competitors, suppliers of products and customers who develop their own products and services.
 Existing or new competitors may develop products, technologies or services that more effectively address our markets with enhanced features and functionality, greater levels of integration and/or lower cost.
 As the technological sophistication of our competitors and the size of the market increases, competing low-cost producers could emerge and grow stronger.
 These dynamics could result in declining average selling prices and reduced gross margins in our businesses.
-If we cannot sufficiently reduce our production costs or develop new products, technologies or services, we may not be able to compete successfully, and we may lose market share, which could have a material adverse effect on our business, financial condition and results of operations.
+If we cannot sufficiently reduce our production costs or develop new products, technologies or services, we may not be able to compete successfully, and we may lose or fail to maintain market share, which could have a material adverse effect on our business, financial condition and results of operations.

 Sales & Marketing - Risk 1